MaoKimlang/Analysis-on-Salary-Developer-in-2024/README.md

 9. remote_ratio: The ratio of remote work (0, 50, 100).
 10. company_location: The location of the company.
 11. company_size: The size of the company (e.g., S for Small, M for Medium, L for Large).

+### 2. Steps for Analysis:
+- Data Struture
+- Descriptive Statistics
+- Exploratory Data Analysis (EDA)
+- Compare One hot encoding and Ordinal Encoding on categorical variable
+- Feature selection on each model(Linear Regression and Random Forest)
+- Hyperparameter Tunning
+- Cross-validation
+- Important feature from RF
+- Interpretation